Skip to main content

 This high-level policy document has been developed to support the implementation of local processes which are fit for purpose for revalidation, consistent, fair and add value in their own right.

-The Medical Exceptions Protocol provides a recap of some of the key principles of medical appraisal in Wales, its links with revalidation and its management in that context.
+The Wales Appraisal Exceptions Management Pathways provides a recap of some of the key principles of medical appraisal in Wales, its links with revalidation and its management in that context.
 It focuses on how the minority of situations which diverge from the normal appraisal route will be managed by the relevant organisation, i.e., the Revalidation Support Unit, HEIW and / or the Designated Body (DB).

 This document is of key interest to: